The best mirrorless cameras under $1,000

 Canon R10

-Released in May 2022, the Canon EOS R10 is a mirrorless camera aimed specifically at amateurs and newcomers to photography.
-It has a 24 MP sensor and can shoot at up to 23 fps with an electronic shutter.
-For video, it can record in 4K at 30 fps and up to 60 fps with 1.56x crop.
-The camera is flexible and easy to use thanks to its adjustable touchscreen and OLED viewfinder.
+Released in May 2022, the Canon EOS R10 is a mirrorless camera aimed mainly at enthusiasts and newcomers to photography.
+It has a 24 MP sensor and can shoot at up to 23 fps with the electronic shutter.
+For video, it records 4K at 30 fps and can go up to 60 fps with a 1.56x crop.
+The camera is flexible and easy to use thanks to its vari-angle touchscreen and electronic viewfinder.

-In terms of size, it’s compact and quite light (426g), so it’s easy to carry around.
-However, the camera does not have image stabilization, which can limit shooting in low light.
-Its efficient autofocus ensures good subject tracking.
-The standard battery life is 350 shots.
+In terms of size, it is compact and fairly light (426 g), so it is easy to carry around.
+However, it does not have in-body image stabilization, which can limit handheld shooting in low light.
+Its efficient autofocus provides good subject tracking, and standard battery life is around 350 shots.

-The R10 is easy to use, with easy-to-access controls and a joystick for selecting autofocus points.
-This camera is great for taking portraits or capturing fast-moving scenes thanks to its burst mode.
+The R10 is easy to use, with accessible controls and a joystick for selecting autofocus points.
+It is a very good camera for portraits, family photography, travel, or capturing fast-moving scenes thanks to its burst mode.

-In conclusion, I’d recommend considering the Canon EOS R10 if you’re looking for a versatile, compact, high-performance camera to discover photography or improve your skills.
-You’ll be able to take it with you wherever you go!
-If you have the budget, you won’t regret the investment!
+In short, I’d recommend considering the Canon EOS R10 if you’re looking for a versatile, compact, high-performance camera to discover photography or improve your skills.
+You’ll be able to take it almost anywhere.
+If it fits your budget, it is a very solid investment.

 And if you’re looking for a lens, check out our guide.
 With all the features, it can be hard to find your way around, but our guide to Canon APS-C lenses is here to help!